williamdemeo/cs370-fall2022/projects/Project1/README.md

 ## Submission

-In order to submit your project, run `python autograder.py` and, when you are satisfied with the results, submit the file `search.py`, and (if you modified them) the files `searchAgents.py` and `util.py`, to the `Project 1` assignment on Gradescope.
+In order to submit your project, run `python autograder.py` and, when you are satisfied with the results, submit the file `search.py` to the `Project 1` assignment on Gradescope.

-Please note: if you modified files other than these three, and if your solution depends on those modifications, then it is likely that your submission will not be accepted.
-Please limit your code to the files `search.py`, `searchAgents.py`, and `util.py` (though it is possible to achieve a full score on this assignment by modifying only a subset of the three files mentioned).
+Please note: if you modified any other files, besides `search.py`, and if your solution depends on those modifications, then it is likely that your submission will not be accepted.
+Please limit your code to the `search.py` file.

 -------------------------------------------